FGC97/Project1_Henry/README.md

 ## Functions
+* ***For more information about the development of the different functions and a more detailed explanation of each one, please click the following link.***

 [Functions Notebook](https://github.com/FGC97/project1_Henry/blob/main/project1_Functions.ipynb)

 1. **`peliculas_idioma(language: str)`**: This function takes a language as input and returns the number of movies produced in that language.